 Not Knowing the Project Scope

 Clients are often most interested in your prices when they call you to inquire.
 Avoid the temptation to give a quote without knowing the entire project scope.
 Instead of allowing the customer to lure you straight into discussing price, ask yourself, are you selling value or price?

-Focus the client’s attention on the value they will derive from doing business with you.
-To get expert knowledge of the project scope, put a system in place.
+Focus the client’s attention on the value they derive from doing business with you.
+Put a system in place to get expert knowledge of the project scope.

-If possible, let the client give a detailed written document of their objectives and the project scope.
+Let the client provide a detailed written document of their objectives and the project scope, if possible.
 Don’t give a quote or talk about cost without knowing the project scope.

 Arguing With Your Client